Go to Reviews.org AU Edition

 Best No Data Plans

-The most expensive part about every cell phone plan is the data that comes with it.
-If you cut data out of the equation, suddenly you’re paying a single-digit dollar amount for your cell phone bill.
-Seriously, if you’re not using data regularly on your phone, you’re probably paying way too much for your cell phone bill.
+The most expensive part of every cell phone plan is the data that comes with it.
+If you cut data out of the equation, suddenly you're paying a single-digit dollar amount for your cell phone bill.
+Seriously, if you don't spend several hours a month streaming YouTube or scrolling through TikTok while not connected to Wi-Fi, you probably pay way too much for your cell phone bill.

 US Mobile: Best no-data plan value